JetBrains/kotlin-web-site/pages/docs/reference/using-maven.md

 ## Specifying compiler options

-Additional options for the compiler can be specified as tags under the `<configuration>` element of the Maven plugin node:
+Additional options and arguments for the compiler can be specified as tags under the `<configuration>` element of the Maven plugin node:

 ``` xml